zetavg/chromium-website/site/chromium-os/developer-library/guides/create-a-cl/index.md

 1. Navigate to the project you want to create a CL for, I'll use src/scripts as an example: cd ~/trunk/src/scripts
-2. Start a new branch that tracks the remote master branch: repo start &lt;name of branch to create&gt; .
+2. Start a new branch that tracks the remote branch: repo start &lt;name of branch to create&gt; .
 3. Make the changes you want to upload, and then commit them, following the [commit message